1. Warren Hastings was the first ___________.

 Explanation: Rohillas were crushed, and their territory was annexed to Awadh.

-65. Hastings was criticized for the Rohilla War because:
+65. Hastings was criticized for the Rohilla War because___________.

 A) He acted against the British Crown